CompewterTutor/AiSpire/llm_brain/MEMORY.md

   - File selection dialogs for loading/saving files
   - MessageBox for simple notifications
   - ProgressBar for long-running operations
+- MCP Python SDK research:
+  - Official MCP SDK (version 1.6.0) is stable and well-documented
+  - Provides FastMCP API for easy server implementation
+  - Supports tools, resources, and other MCP features
+  - Includes robust error handling and server lifecycle management
+  - Can be easily integrated with existing components
+  - Allows standardized interaction with LLMs through MCP protocol
+  - Resources provide a clean way to expose data to LLMs
+  - Tools offer a structured approach to command execution
+  - Multi-transport support enables flexible deployment
+  - Compatible with major MCP clients like Claude Desktop

 ## Development Environment
 - Need to set up: